stevenvdb/Scientific-C-for-programmers/docs/README.md

 ## Training materials

-The slides are available as part of the documentation pages: on [this link](https://stevenvdb.github.io/Scientific-C-for-programmers/presentation).
+The slides are available as part of the documentation pages on [this link](https://stevenvdb.github.io/Scientific-C-for-programmers/presentation).
 Example code and hands-on material can be found in the [GitHub repository](https://github.com/stevenvdb/Scientific-C-for-programmers/).